LeafarCoder/HRV-Metrics/README.md

 The folder 'ECG records' contains 48 ECG records from the <a href="https://physionet.org/physiobank/database/mitdb/">MIT-BIH arrhythmia batabase</a> which is a well-known and widely used database to verify ECG-related algorithms’ performance and test softwares that deal with this kind of physiological signal (ECG).

+Once in MATLAB, the file 'programa.mlapp' must be opened using AppDesigner and then executed.
+It is also possible to convert it into an executable file (.exe) using the deploytool command.